lorenzodifuccia/safaribooks/README.md

 Download and generate an EPUB of your favorite books from Safari Books Online.

 positional arguments:
+  <BOOK ID> / <PLAYLIST ID>
-  <BOOK ID>            Book digits ID that you want to download.
-You can find
-                       it in the URL (X-es):
+                       Book digits ID that you want to download.
+You can find it in the URL (X-es):
                        `https://learning.oreilly.com/library/view/book-
                        name/XXXXXXXXXXXXX/`

+                       Alternatively, specify a playlist ID  to download all books in that playlist (Private or Public) by setting the --playlist flag
+                       EG: --playlist "6f612b99-bebc-41e1-8fff-6b655507b7af"

 optional arguments:
   --cred <EMAIL:PASS>  Credentials used to perform the auth login on Safari